Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 Your metabolism slows as you get older.
 Estrogen plays a role in this decline.
 The metabolic decline can result in you gaining a pound or two over the course of three months.

-As a result, if you’re a postmenopausal woman, you can gain hundreds of pounds over time just by having a reduced metabolic rate.
+As a result, if you’re a postmenopausal woman, you can gain hundreds of pounds over time.
+This can happen just by having a reduced metabolic rate.

 When your estrogen levels are low, there’s a biological tendency for you to become more sedentary in your activity level.